 Check for spelling errors in the title or description

 Take extra caution if it looks like English is not the developer’s language.
 App coding knows no spelling errors or wrong English in the description panel.
-Many of of these apps come from China, or most of them do but its also worse i you, the user, do not understand the language either.
+Many of these apps come from China, or most of them do but it’s also worse if you, the user, do not understand the language either.
 Then you will be more prone to scamming app developers waiting to dupe.

 Apps that promise shopping discounts.

-Comes as a surprise, but its true.
-App developers rarely promise shopping discounts, but if the do, then they notify you on their official web portals.
+Comes as a surprise, but it’s true.
+App developers rarely promise shopping discounts, but if they do, then they notify you on their official web portals.
 If they haven’t mentioned it anywhere, then do not, I repeat, do not give them any of your details.